 - Beat the butter and vanilla until creamy.
 Add the salt and cinnamon and beat again.

 - Slowly beat in the powdered sugar and heavy whipping cream until light and fluffy.
-Spread on the cooled cake.
+Spread or pipe on the cooled cake.

-- Mix together the sugar and cinnamon.
-Sprinkle on top of the cake.
+- Sprinkle cinnamon sugar on top of the cake.
 Serve slices of cake with apple slices.

 *You can also use a piping bag and large icing tip to swirl the frosting on top of the cake.